-Together with our overseas partners, our volunteers are building local businesses, providing education and improving health, safeguarding the environment and fostering good governance, delivering nearly 200 community-driven and owned projects.
+VSA volunteers have worked on everything from disaster recovery to safe drinking water in Kiribati.
+Together with it’s regional partners, VSA volunteers are building local businesses, providing education and improving health, safeguarding the environment and fostering good governance in Asia, Melanesia, Micronesia, and Polynesia..

-VSA was founded in Wellington 55 years ago, and is New Zealand’s largest and most experienced volunteer agency working in international development.
+VSA was founded in Wellington in 1962, and is New Zealand’s largest and most experienced volunteer agency working in international development.
 Sir Edmund Hillary, VSA’s founding President, believed passionately that if people work together in equal partnership they can achieve great things.

 Today VSA knows that we make the most difference through people, partnerships and the lasting relationships these create.
-Our volunteers come from a wide range of backgrounds, from business mentors and lawyers, to health professionals and eco-tourism operators.
+Volunteers come from a wide range of backgrounds, from business mentors and lawyers, to health professionals and eco-tourism operators.